 2. Get a bike helmet with a ponytail port

-If you’re tired of struggling to wear a bike helmet with long hair, consider getting a helmet that has a built-in ponytail port.
+If you’re tired of struggling to wear a long-haired bike helmet, consider getting a helmet with a built-in ponytail port.
 These helmets have a hole in the back specifically designed for long hair, so you can pull your hair through the hole and then adjust the rest of the helmet as usual.
 This can make it much easier to get a good fit, and it also helps keep your hair from getting tangled.

 3. Use a hair sock